 This is where your preparation becomes vitally important.

 Personal Safety and the safety of others is the foremost and paramount proprietary act for any Landscape Photographer.
 Accidents happen.
 Am I prepared for the worst case scenario?

 On many occasions whilst out photographing in the wilds of the UK, I have experienced sun, rain, hail and the occasional snow all in one day.

 This is not uncommon particularly in mountainous areas where weather can change literally by the minute.
-This an area I find intriguing and no amount of viewing weather forecast can accurately predict the days conditions.
+This is an area I find intriguing and no amount of viewing weather forecasts can accurately predict the day’s conditions.
 There is an old military saying – “You can always take layers of clothing off, but you can’t put on what you don’t have”.

 This is part of the reason I love the Outdoor life, particularly in the UK when all seasons can be experienced within just a few hours.

-One of the most important factors is to inform the local mountain rescue of your group’s movement for that day and the expected route to be taken.
+One of the most important factors is to inform the local mountain rescue of your group’s movements for the day and the expected routes to be taken.
 Again, thankfully I have never had to use these important services, but for the sake of a couple of minutes on the phone prior to leaving on foot, it is well worth the time.

 Food and drink

 On the average Landscape shoot, it is possible to be out in the wilds for many hours.
 I have on many occasions got out of bed at 3.30– 4.00am and walked to a location for the sunrise.
 Due to the distance or difficulty in reaching the location, I have remained in that location (or nearby) until sunset at 9.00pm.
 That is a long day and there are no McDonalds at the top of this mountain!

 As such, I will always take an amount of food and drink with me for at least 24 hours.